department-of-veterans-affairs/caseflow/docs/tech-specs/2020-08-19-convert-travel-board-hearing-to-video-or-virtual-hearing-request.md

-### The note is saved

-The note is intended to be viewed when a coordinator is scheduling a hearing.
-We will therefore append it to the `instructions` of the parent `ScheduleHearingTask` with `Task.update_with_instructions`.

-**Open questions:**

-1. If the first hearing needs to be rescheduled for any reason, should the contents of the note be copied to the `instructions` field of each future `ScheduleHearingTask` on the appeal?
-2. Is there any other place where the contents of the note will need to be seen by the user?

 ### The new request type is saved

 In VACOLS, the hearing request type is saved on the appeal.
 We access the value via the `LegacyAppeal.sanitized_hearing_request_type` method, which can return `:travel_board`, `:central_office`, or `:video`.